Federal and State Coronavirus Relief for Small And Large Businesses in ME

 Unlike the Paycheck Protection Program, there is no limit on the use of the loans.
 Nor is there a limit on the size of any one individual loan.
 Conversely, unlike the Paycheck Protection Program, there is no loan forgiveness under the program.
 Loan terms are limited to five years (rather than the maximum of ten years under the Paycheck Protection Program), and the Secretary of the Treasury has discretion to set the interest rates and other terms.

-The COVID-19 crisis is rapidly evolving and so too are the issues facing businesses and non-profits alike in Maine.
+The COVID-19 crisis is rapidly evolving and so too are the issues facing businesses and non-profits alike in ME.
 Our team is monitoring all of the relevant legal, legislative and regulatory developments in real time and we’re here to support and assist you as needed.
 Please do not hesitate to reach out if we can be helpful to you.